Tennis in Kanji - Zangyo-Ninja

 Amano in Kanji, Katakana and Hiragana - Zangyo-Ninja

-It is one of the Japanese family names.
+Hello, Mr. Amano.
+This is an explanation of the origin of the surname Amano, which is shared by your ancestors and friends.
 Approximately 90,000 Japanese people bear the Amano surname.
 This number is roughly equivalent to the capacity of the Rose Bowl in Pasadena, California, USA.
-The most widely accepted theory traces its origin to the place name Amano-go in Tagata District, Izu Province (present-day Izu-no-Kuni City, Shizuoka … Read More
+The most widely accepted theory traces its origin … Read More

 vector